Black-Capped Chickadee: Small Bird With Big Personality

 Each flock contains some juveniles, some adult pairs, and some single adults.

-Black-capped Chickadee range map
+Black-capped Chickadee range map showing where they live and breed

 The flocks form around a dominant pair and establish a feeding territory in which it defends against other flocks.